The world moves

 European Institute for Crime Prevention and Control (HEUNI), UN affiliated · Helsinki, Finland

-Director of HEUNI, the European Institute for Crime Prevention and Control affiliated with the United Nations , and one of Europe's leading criminologists.
-Specialising in human trafficking, labour exploitation, and migrant worker rights, she has held positions at UNODC, the UN Permanent Mission of Finland, and the OSCE Vienna.
+Director of the European Institute for Crime Prevention and Control (HEUNI), affiliated with the United Nations, she is one of Europe's leading experts on migrant worker exploitation, forced labour trafficking, and anti-trafficking policy.
+She has held positions at UNODC, the UN Permanent Mission of Finland, and the OSCE Vienna.

 • Reproductive Migration, BioLaw